Master757/Master757/README.md

 ---

 ### ~  Things I Like to Build
 -  DIY robotics and drone experiments
 -  Sensor-based projects
--  Arduino-powered gadgets
+-  researching about differnt aspects of computer science
 -  ML models that try to “think”
 -  Smart systems combining **AI + Hardware**

 ---